ilia-khaustov/batchout/README.md

 Framework for building data pipelines that:

-1. Extract batch of payloads with hierarchical structure like JSON or XML;
+1. Extract batch of payloads of any structure like JSON, XML or just text/bytes;
 2. Transform batch of payloads to batch of rows for a table defined by columns;
 3. Load batch of table rows to persistent storage.

 ## Install

-`pip install batchout`
+`pip install batchout` without dependencies except Python 3.9+

+`pip install batchout[cli]` with a basic CLI if you avoid coding in Python

+`pip install batchout[postgres]` for Postgres reading/writing

+`pip install batchout[jsonpath]` to extract data from JSON documents

+`pip install batchout[xpath]` to extract data from XML/HTML

-## Usage
+## Use in Python

 It is better explained by example.